UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team05-pose-estimation.md

 {: style="width: 600px; max-width: 100%;"}
 *Fig 2.
 Validation Mean Accuracy vs. Epoch for the default HRNet model*.

 This chart does an excellent job highlighting the average performance of our model while training it for 9 epochs.
 There are several notable takeaways from the graph.
 For one, our validation mean never regresses, which is to be expected.
-Secondly, after the fourth epoch, the model's performance begins to improve at a much slower rate.
+Secondly, after the fourth epoch, the model's performance begins to improve at a much slower rate in general.
 Lastly, by the final epoch, our model reaches a mean average validation accuracy of around 70%.
 Now that we know how our model performs normally, we can evaluate how well our modifications perform in comparison.
 Our first ablation was to explore the performance of the model after removing batch normalization from the model's architecture.
 The results are in the following chart:

 ![Validation Mean Accuracy vs. Epoch for the model with batch normalization removed]({{ '/assets/images/HendersonHouser/remove_batchnorms_valid_mean.jpg' | relative_url }})
 {: style="width: 600px; max-width: 100%;"}